celestepalet/API_testing_A/README.md

     "reports" directory.
 The -i Smoke option indicates to only execute the test cases with "Smoke" tag defined.

+For creates other type of reports based on tests logs, we use the robotframework-metrics 3.3.3 library.

+1. robotmetrics -I .\results\ -M results\new_report.html

+    This command create the new reports, run it after some of the above commands

 ### 5. References
 https://github.com/robotframework/HowToWriteGoodTestCases/blob/master/HowToWriteGoodTestCases.rst